sheymanidze/broomer/README.md

 # Functionality

  GraphQL:
  Through MongoDB, Node.js, and Express.js, this project runs GraphQL to provide dynamic data to the front end.
 The following is a breakdown of its queries and mutations:

 # Queries

-- **Return all existing users**: `users`: all signed up users appear in this list
+ * Return all existing users**: `users`: all signed up users appear in this list
-- **Return all existing jobs**: `jobs`: these range from unmatched to closed cases.
+ * Return all existing jobs**: `jobs`: these range from unmatched to closed cases.
-- **Return a specific job**: `specificJob`: Requires the job's jobId
+ * Return a specific job**: `specificJob`: Requires the job's jobId
-- **Return all of the user's info**: `me`: Returns their profile/dashboard information, including all jobs they've worked or hired for, and all reviews.
+ * Return all of the user's info**: `me`: Returns their profile/dashboard information, including all jobs they've worked or hired for, and all reviews.
-- **Jobs with no match**: `pullOpenJobs`: where jobCaseOpen has a value but jobCaseStart does not
+ * Jobs with no match**: `pullOpenJobs`: where jobCaseOpen has a value but jobCaseStart does not
-- **Jobs in progress**: `inProgress`: where jobCaseStart has a value but JobCaseEnd does not
+ * Jobs in progress**: `inProgress`: where jobCaseStart has a value but JobCaseEnd does not
-- **Jobs with no review**: `noReviews`: i.e., with dateJobEndWorker and dateJobEndEmployer but no dateJobCaseClosed - will appear in the ‘Jobs Completed’ section of the dashboard
+ * Jobs with no review**: `noReviews`: i.e., with dateJobEndWorker and dateJobEndEmployer but no dateJobCaseClosed - will appear in the ‘Jobs Completed’ section of the dashboard

 # Mutation Timeline

-- **Create the user**: `createUser`: Provide the username, email, and password to create a User type
+ * Create the user**: `createUser`: Provide the username, email, and password to create a User type
-- **Login**: `login`: Enter your registered credentials into the login form
+ * Login**: `login`: Enter your registered credentials into the login form
-- **Update the user**: `profileDetails`: While logged in, the user will update their profile and provide details such as first_name, last_name, date_of_birth
+ * Update the user**: `profileDetails`: While logged in, the user will update their profile and provide details such as first_name, last_name, date_of_birth
-- **Create a job**: `addAJob`: After providing the profile information, a user can create a job; the Job type returned includes the _id and the username of the Employer/User who submitted the mutation.
+ * Create a job**: `addAJob`: After providing the profile information, a user can create a job; the Job type returned includes the _id and the username of the Employer/User who submitted the mutation.
-- **Fill out job information**: `updateAJob`: The employer then fills out the mandatory information (is blocked by front-end, not by GraphQL, if not filled out).
+ * Fill out job information**: `updateAJob`: The employer then fills out the mandatory information (is blocked by front-end, not by GraphQL, if not filled out).
 The description, and safety-related accommodation booleans are updated.
 The `dateCaseStart` variable is timestamped with `Date.now()`.
-- **Worker agrees to a job**: `workerAgreeJob`.
+ * Worker agrees to a job**: `workerAgreeJob`.
 A different user - the worker - agrees to a job (no additional vetting required), at which point the `dateJobStart` variable is updated to `Date.now()`.
-- **Worker submits job for review**: `workerCompleteJob`: When the worker is finished, they submit their work as completed; the `dateJobEndWorker` variable gets timestamped to `Date.now()`
+ * Worker submits job for review**: `workerCompleteJob`: When the worker is finished, they submit their work as completed; the `dateJobEndWorker` variable gets timestamped to `Date.now()`
-- **Employer approves job as complete**: `employerCompleteJob`.
+ * Employer approves job as complete**: `employerCompleteJob`.
 The employer agrees that the job is complete.
 The `dateJobEndEmployer` variable gets timestamped to `Date.now()`
-**Both parties submit reviews**: `addReviewWorker`: Separately, the worker and the employer may submit their review score and explanatory text.
+ * Both parties submit reviews**: `addReviewWorker`: Separately, the worker and the employer may submit their review score and explanatory text.
 These get added to their associated Job type and `closeJobCase` gets updated to `Date.now()`.
 So far, as the code is set up, only the worker can add a review to a job.

- -React
+ * React

- -APIs
+ * APIs

 # Contributing